nukkua/login-socials/README.md

 ## Technologies Used

 Frontend:
-    - HTML, CSS, JavaScript
+    - HTML, Tailwindcss, Typescript
-    - React.js
+    - React with Typescript
     - Context API for state management

 Backend: